Top 50 AI Funded Startups April 2026 | Complete Rankings

 Databricks

-Data intelligence platform powering enterprise AI/ML workflows with strong profitability and imminent IPO
+Data intelligence platform powering enterprise AI/ML with $5.4B ARR, 20,000+ customers, and a potential IPO now pushed to H2 2026

 $4.2B